British Rail Class 70: Freightliner

 Construction of the first two locomotives at GE's Erie, Pennsylvania plant was completed in July 2009, with both locomotives tested during the same month.
 The original plan was for two months of testing, with the locomotives then spending a further three weeks being modified where necessary and prepared for transport to the United Kingdom.

 The first two locomotives arrived at Newport Docks on 8 November 2009.
 The delivery gave GE its first locomotives in service on the British rail network.
 The first locomotive was given the name PowerHaul' at Leeds on 24 November 2009.

 Four more locomotives were delivered to the UK on 2 December 2009.
 On operation tests, 70001 hauled a 30-wagon train consisting of 60 ISO containers during December 2009.
 70002 also hauled a 19 hopper 1300 tonne coal train in the same month.

 On 5 January 2011, 70012 was severely damaged while being unloaded at Newport Dock when part of the lifting gear failed, causing the locomotive to fall back into the hold of the ship.
 It was shipped back to the GE plant in Erie for repairs, where it now resides for use as a test bed for the Class 70 fleet.

 In January 2017, some were placed in store at Freightliner's Leeds Midland Road depot.
 By July 2018, 13 of the 19 were in store.
 In March 2020, only four remained in store, the rest having been returned to service.
 However, by June 2020 all Freightliner examples were in storage at Leeds Midlands Road, with only two, 016 and 017, returning to service as of July 2020.

+After Freighliner sold its intermodal container business to CMA CGM in January 2026, all 19 moved to Heavy Haul Rail.